RedALerm/SCEalgorithem/README.md

 ########################  Applications  #####################################

+## Test Dataset
+- The dataset for applications can be found athttps://vision.cs.uiuc.edu/attributes/

 ## Usage

 You can run main_rate.m/ main_cycle.m in file "compare" directly to compare the result of accelerating algorithms and clustering in the original space.